Who else can help me with my tax or benefits?

-They operate across the UK from office based near Bridport in Dorset, assisted by a team of staff along with a national network of 420 tax volunteers across the UK.
+They operate across the UK from office based near Bridport in Dorset, assisted by a team of staff along with a national network of volunteers across the UK.

 Most of the volunteers are currently practising or retired tax professionals, including retired HMRC staff.

-THOP adviser will seek to resolve tax problem over the phone in first instance.
+A Tax Help adviser will seek to resolve tax problems over the phone in first instance.

-If problem is complex or person would benefit from a more direct tax support service, then arrangement can be made to meet in local tax surgeries in area or have a home visit.
+If problem is complex or person would benefit from a more direct tax support service, then arrangements can be made to meet in local tax surgeries in area or have a home visit.

 They do not provide help with tax credits, DWP benefits, limited companies or council tax.

 The tax charities and friends and family cannot help everyone.
-And no matter how much we try and help people through our guidance, in many instances (particularly where an issue has several strands or has ’snowballed’), there can be no substitute for having a tax professional act on your behalf, even if it means having to pay (although it may not be as costly as you think).
+And no matter how much we try and help people through our guidance, in many instances (particularly where an issue has several strands), there can be no substitute for having a tax professional act on your behalf, even if it means having to pay (although it may not be as costly as you think).

-There may be a perception that accountants or tax advisers are intimidating and are only interested in providing ‘business’ services or clever tax planning.
-But this is not true – many, particularly sole practitioners, are friendly and approachable and are very happy to undertake basic compliance work for individuals – even if it is a one-off.
+Accountants or tax advisers are often very happy to undertake basic compliance work for individuals – even if it is a one-off.